 Sciatica - pain along the large sciatic nerve that runs from the lower back down the back of each leg - is relatively common.
 Sciatica occurs when the sciatic nerve is irritated or compressed by a problem in the low back, thus sending pain from the sciatic nerve down to the buttock and sometimes down the back of the leg.
 Severity of sciatic pain can range from infrequent and irritating to severe and debilitating, experienced as a shooting pain or a constant pain, usually most painful in the leg, which gets worse when sitting.

 However, the term sciatica is often misused, and patients may try to self-diagnose and self-treat the wrong cause of their sciatica.

 Many conditions feel like sciatica, but are treated differently

 Sciatica is often referred to as any type of leg pain, but in fact there are many causes of leg pain that are not classified as sciatica and need to be treated differently.

 However, many other problems can also cause pain down the leg, including:

 - Another cause of leg pain that can feel like sciatic pain is sacroiliac joint dysfunction.
-The sacroiliac joint is at the very base of the spine, and too much motion or too little motion in this joint can cause pain that radiates down the leg like sciatica.
+This cause of lower back and leg pain is relatively common.
+Too much or too little motion in the sacroiliac joint can cause pain that radiates down the leg and feels like sciatica.
 Treatment is usually non-surgical and focuses on restoring normal motion in the joint.